ArkCase/ark_helm_charts/docs/External_Services.md

 Currently, the ArkCase ecosystem makes no attempt to execute these creation tasks on external servers, for safety reasons.
 It falls to the deployment team to prepare the groundwork on the external database in order to support ArkCase.

-These are the database schemas that need to be created, organized by the component that requires them.
+These are the database schemata that need to be created, organized by the component that requires them.
 The "name" column is the symbolic name for the schema, as referenced from within the helm charts.

 |Name|Components that use it|
 |--|--|